 Mount

-See also: Share data with an instance, Instance,
+See also: mount, How to share data with an instance

-In Multipass, there are two types of mount: classic (default) and native.
+In Multipass, there are two types of mounts: classic (default) and native.

 Classic mounts